vtkrishn/Learning/Concepts/Concurrency/Readme.md

   * lock ordering
   * lock timeout
   * deadlock detection
+  * lock free and wait free algorithm
+  * optimistic concurrency Control

+#Deadlock conditions
+* mutual exclusive - this should occur and only one thread is allowed at any given timeout
+* No preemption - there should not be a case of preemtion based on priority
+* Hold and wait - process should hold one resource and waiting for other resource
+* curcular wait -

 ###Livelock
 * both the threads responding to the action of the other threads